-In 1813, Tyler inherited Greenway plantation, along with its slaves, when his father died.
+In 1813, Tyler inherited his father’s plantation, “Greenway,” along with its slaves.
 On March 29 of that year, Tyler wed Letitia Christian, the daughter of another wealthy Virginia planter.
 Within two years of their marriage, both of Letitia’s parents died, leaving her considerable property, including slaves, which increased Tyler’s wealth.
 Tyler and his wife remained married for twenty-nine years until Letitia’s death in the White House in September 1842.
 Their marriage produced seven children, all of whom reached adulthood.

 Governor of Virginia